alem-platform/sprint-js/story03/map-craft/README.md

 # Map Craft

-In problem your task is to write your own `map` method from scratch.
-Build a function called `craftMap` that takes an array and applies a transformation to each element, returning a new array—without using the built-in `map` method.
-Time to showcase your craftsmanship!
+Create a custom version of the `map` method.
+Write a function called `craftMap` that takes an array and a callback function, applying the callback to each element and returning a new array with the transformed elements—without using the built-in map method.

+### Instructions:

+The `craftMap` function should mimic the behavior of `Array.prototype.map`, applying the callback to each element in the input array and collecting the results in a new array.

 ### Example: